 Where appropriate an alternative to exclusions will be considered.
 Alternatives include the use of Internal Exclusion, in line with the school's behaviour policy.
 The school may consider arranging alternative provision.
-Other alternatives are the Fair Access Panel or a 'managed move' to another school - this is appropriate when a school feels it can no longer manage the behaviour of a particular pupil.
+Other alternatives are STEPS or a managed move to another school - this is appropriate when a school feels it can no longer manage the behaviour of a particular pupil.
 This should only be done with the full knowledge and co-operation of all parties involved, including the parents and the LA.